 We hope you now clearly know about how to become a chartered accountant in India after 12th or graduation.
 As mentioned quite a few times, CA is not an easy exam but that doesn’t mean that it can’t be cleared in 1st attempt.
 If you are determined, disciplined, focused toward your goals, and consistent, then you can clear the exams soon and become CA.

 Q1.
 Pursuing CA courses is best after 12th or after graduation?

-Ans: There are three levels of CA courses, and the fees of all the three levels vary.
-Log on to VSI to know about the fee structure of CA in India.
+Ans: There are three levels of CA courses, and the fees of all three levels are different.
+Visit VSI to know about the fee structure of CA in India.

-Ans: If a candidate BCom or M.Com degree its add plus point in pursuing CA after graduation.
+Ans: If a candidate BCom or MCom degree then it’s a plus point in pursuing CA after graduation.